 It was among my late mother’s last possessions and I recognized it as soon as I saw it — a silver, slightly tarnished metal spool with 16mm black and white movie film wound tightly around it.

 Decades ago I’d asked my mom what it was.
-Her face broke into a smile when she told me: “Oh, that’s a movie of the day we were married.”
+Her face broke into a smile when she told me: “Oh, that’s a movie of the day your father and I were married.”

-I’d never actually seen the movie — 16mm projectors were hard to come by.
-But that was then and this is now — I found a local media company and had it digitized…
+I’d never actually seen the movie since 16mm projectors were hard to come by.
+But that was then and this is now — so I found a local media company and had it digitized…

 I recognized the long-departed faces of grandparents, great aunts, and great uncles.
 I saw much younger versions of relatives still living today.

-Why are these faint shadows of a time long ago seemingly so important to me now?
+Why are these faint, ancient shadows seemingly so important to me now?